This post was written by Candace Chewning, Philadelphia Department of Labor.

 How to get more information

-Reach out to the Office of Benefits and Wage Compliance in the Mayor’s Office of Labor to file a COVID-19 workplace retaliation complaint, ask questions, or request compliance support.
+Reach out to the Office of Worker Protections in the Philadelphia Department of Labor to file a COVID-19 workplace retaliation complaint, ask questions, or request compliance support.
 You can reach the Office by emailing Covid19WorkplaceProtections@phila.gov or by calling 215-686-0802.

 “I’ve been a hotel worker for 45 years.
 The coronavirus has changed almost everything about how my hotel operates.
 I’m happy to still have a job, but it is scary going to work these days.
 These protections are important because my coworkers and I are the ones risking our health to make the hotel run, and we’re the first to know when there are problems.
 If we don’t feel safe speaking up, it increases the risk that workers or the public could be exposed to the virus.”